Solid Cache in Rails 8: When the Database Is the Right Cache

 - the app is extremely latency-sensitive and the cache hit path must be as close to RAM as possible,

-- the cache workload is huge and spiky and could drown core OLTP traffic,
+- the cache workload is huge and spiky - for example, a reporting page that warms tens of thousands of tenant fragments after every deploy - and could drown core OLTP traffic,

 - the architecture is multi-region and relies on a shared cross-region cache for performance.